-Mr. Austin's total target award under the 2014 Plan was 75% of his annual base salary.
-Of Mr. Austin's possible award under the 2014 Plan, 75% of the award was based on our achievement of certain levels of AEBITDA and revenue and 25% of the award was tied to individual performance goals.
-The targets and possible payouts associated with the portion of Mr. Austin's award based on the corporate goals are set forth in the tables below:
+Mr. Austin's total target award under the 2015 Plan was 75% of his annual base salary, while the total target award for each of Mr. Aldous and Ms. Lecouras was 50% of the executive's base salary.
+For all three executives, 75% of the possible award was based on our achievement of certain levels of AEBITDA and revenue and 25% of the possible award was based on achievement, as determined by the Compensation Committee following discussions with management, of certain individual goals established for the individual executive.